 Nando’s customers now restricted to just one Coca-Cola under new government rules

-Regulations aimed at tackling sugar consumption and obesity hit diners at popular chicken chain
+Regulations aimed at tackling sugar consumption and obesity hit diners at the popular chicken chain

-Nando’s customers are now being restricted to only one glass of Coca-Cola Classic due to new government regulations aimed at tackling obesity.
+Nando’s customers are now being restricted to only one glass of full-sugar Coca-Cola due to new government regulations aimed at tackling obesity.

 Pictures posted on social media showed a sticker on drinks machines at the fast food restaurant, reading: “Want Coca-Cola Classic?
 It’s one glass only.
 Based on new government laws, we’ve had to limit Coca-Cola Classic to one glass per customer.
 Still thirsty?
 Help yourself to one of our low-sugar fizzy bottomless soft drinks.”